retro-games/tsb-stat-extractor/README.md

 # tsb-stat-extractor-es6

-A stat extractor for TSB save states, written in EcmaScript 6.
+A stat extractor for TSB save states, written in ECMAScript 6.

 This includes:
  * TSB (Nestopia)